b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 When an event is impossible we say zero (probability of it happening is 0%).

 And this is the way statisticians use it.
 OK, maybe not quite.
-A typical textbook from statistics will say that the probability takes values from 0 to 1.
+A typical statistics textbook will say that the probability takes values from 0 to 1.
 It is expressed this way for a few particular reasons (some of the reasons may be given later).
 Moreover, believe it or not, but it is actually compatible with our everyday life understanding.

 From primary school (see also Wikipedia's definition of [percentage](https://en.wikipedia.org/wiki/Percentage)) I remember that 1% is actually 1/100th of something which I can write down using proper fraction as
 $\frac{1}{100}$ or a decimal as 0.01.

-Therefore any probability value from 0% to 100% can be written in these three forms.
+Therefore any probability value from 0% to 100% can be written in these three/four forms.
 For instance:

 - 0% = $\frac{0}{100}$ = 0.00 = 0
 - 1% = $\frac{1}{100}$ = 0.01